allegory-software/allegory-sdk/MAKING-WIDGETS.md

 Properties should really only be changed by the widget as the result of user interaction.

-An easy way to avoid falling into all of those traps is doing all the updating of the widget in one place, namely in an update callback.
+An easy way to avoid falling into all of those traps is to do all the updating of the widget in one place, namely in an update callback.
 The downside to that is that the callback is asynchronous (it's called on the next frame), so you don't have immediate access to the updated DOM of the widget after you change